Anal sac inflammation in dogs

 The anal sacs can fill up and remain unemptied for several reasons:

 When the anal sacs are not emptied daily, they remain full and the risk of inflammation increases.
-Anal sac inflammation is a painful condition that requires urgent veterinary treatment.
+Anal sac inflammation is a painful condition that requires veterinary treatment.
 Overfilled bags can also result in the contents leaking out at times other than when the dog defecates, such as when the dog jumps on the sofa or car.
 Then the dog often smells very badly from behind.

 Symptoms of anal sac inflammation

 Your dog or cat can go their entire lives without ever having problems with their anal glands, but not all animals are so lucky.
 Normal anal discharge is grey to dark brown in colour and watery in consistency.
-Inflamed secretions can be all kinds of colours (red from blood or greenish-yellow from var, indicating inflammation) and often viscous, but can also squirt out when the plug is released.
+Inflamed secretions can be all kinds of colours (red from blood or greenish-yellow from pus, indicating inflammation) and often viscous, but can also squirt out when the plug is released.

 Some dogs seem unable to empty the glands completely on their own, causing the glands to become full, inflamed and uncomfortable.
 This usually results in the dog trying to fix the problem himself.